prdm0/ropenblas/paper/paper.md

 ## 'link_again' function

 The `link_again()` function links again the OpenBLAS library with the R language, being useful to correct problems of untying the OpenBLAS library that is common when the operating system is updated.
-The function be able to link again the R language with the OpenBLAS library.
+The function can link again the R language with the OpenBLAS library.

-Thus, `link_again()` will only make the relinkagem when in some previous section of R the `ropenblas()` function has been used for the initial binding of the R language with the OpenBLAS library.
+Thus, `link_again()` will only make the linkage when in some previous section of R the `ropenblas()` function has been used for the initial binding of the R language with the OpenBLAS library.

-The use of the function is quite simple, just by running the code `link_again()`, since the function has no arguments.
+The use of the function is quite simple, just by running the code `link_again()` since the function has no arguments.
 It will automatically detect if there was a link break that will be rebuilt again without the need for any compilation.
 From time to time, after a major update of the operating system, it may be convenient to run the `link_again()` function.
 Link breakage rarely occurs, but if it does, it can be resolved quickly.
 The following code and image exemplify a possible reconstruction of symbolic links using the `link_again()` function:

 ```r